 They also have new release movies and a couple other documentary films that also looked really interesting.
 They do have a snack station just like a regular movie theatre and an awesome gift shop if you want to pick up some Yellowstone National Park gear.

-To continue with the history lesson, head over the Yellowstone Historic Museum in the old train station that was a depot for the Union Pacific Railroad.
+To continue with the history lesson, head over the Museum Of The Yellowstone in the old train station that was a depot for the Union Pacific Railroad.
 The museum isn’t very big, but they have a great I Spy game for the kids to play and when they finish it they get a prize.

 They also have movies that talk more about the history of Yellowstone and the area.
 If your kids are like mine, they can be done in a museum in 5 minutes . . . the nice thing about here was with the I Spy game it kept them occupied so Craig and I could look around more and read through more of the exhibits.